 When filing General Corporation Tax (GCT) returns (NYC-3L and NYC-3A) and Unincorporated Business Tax (UBT) returns (NYC-202 and NYC-204), the business allocation percentage must be calculated using the method laid out by law and the tax paid accordingly, unless Finance consents to use a different allocation method.

-Mail business tax returns and related payments to the address shown on the return.
-If you use a private carrier like Federal Express or United Parcel Service (UPS) please submit returns and payments to:
+If you use a private carrier like Federal Express or United Parcel Service (UPS) please submit paper returns and payments to:

 Late Billing Procedures & Penalties

 Taxpayers who do not pay their taxes to Finance can expect one or more of the following:

 - Notice of Tax Due – A bill showing the outstanding tax, penalty and interest due.

 - Notice and Demand for Payment due – A bill for taxes due if there is no response to the previous notice.

 - Notice of Determination – A bill showing the outstanding tax, penalty and interest due, and is petitionable via Finance’s Conciliation Bureau of the NYC Tax Appeals Tribunal.

 If all notices go unanswered, the case will be transferred to Finance’s Collections Division.